-It is recommended that the river channel design opposite Tahawai street stopbank be reestablished by firstly removing any vegetation and then shifting or removing gravel to form the right channel.
+It is recommended that the true right channel be re-established by firstly removing any vegetation and then shifting or removing gravel to re-form the right channel.

 Further downstream from Tahawai Street to Taupahi Reserve, the river channel is generally confined and stable.